What are NFTs? A Complete Guide to Non-Fungible Tokens

 NFT stands for Non-Fungible Token.
 This sounds complicated, but the concept is actually simple: an NFT is a digital item that is completely unique and whose ownership is recorded on a blockchain.

 NFTs made headlines when people started paying millions of dollars for digital art.
 While the hype has cooled significantly, the technology behind NFTs is real and has applications beyond just art.
-This guide explains what NFTs are, how they work, and the serious risks you need to understand.

 What Does "Non-Fungible" Mean?